RGGH/guissh/readme.md

     }
 ```

 An Iced program is built with several key parts that work together to define the application's functionality and appearance.
-Here's a breakdown of the terms you mentioned:
+Here's a breakdown of the terms:

 **Imports:**